lumen-oss/lumen-oss.github.io/docs/guides/rockspec.md

 ## Cleaning up the Rockspec

 For the reasons above, you'll want to clean up the rockspec and only keep the data you really need (the more data coming from the TOML the better).
-In the case of `extra.rockspec`, Lux allows you to omit any fields, including ones that would generally be considered required fields.
+In the `extra.rockspec`, you can omit as many fields as you like, including ones that would generally be considered required.

 Following the previous section, here's an example of a cleaned up rockspec: